MaticsL/image_caption/README.md

 ### prepare anns.csv

 The `anns.csv` is a table contains training images' path and their captions.
-When training, **ONLY** images in `anns.csv` will be used.
+When training, **ONLY** captions in `anns.csv` will be used.

-We provide a default `anns.csv` contains about 56K images.
+We provide a default `anns.csv` contains about 56K captionss.
 You can generate this file on your own.

 ### extract image features